betrusted-io/xous-book/src/ch10-00-swap-overview.md

 #### RegisterSwapper Syscall

 The `swapper` registers with the kernel on a TOFU basis.
 The kernel reserves a single 128-bit `sid` with the target of the `swapper`, and it will trust the first process to use the `RegisterSwapper` syscall with its 128-bit random ID.

-After registration, the kernel sends a message to the `swapper` with the location of the SPT/SMT regions as created by the bootloader, as well as the base and bounds of the free memory pool.
-The free memory pool is the region remaining after boot, after the loader has marked all the necessary RAM pages as `wired`.
+Note that all the data necessary to setup the swapper is placed in the swapper's memory space by the loader, so the kernel does not need to marshall this.

 #### EvictPage Syscall